 - Gagging, drooling, or wheezing

-- Mouth sores (white patches), or a bad taste in your mouth or bad breath
+- Mouth sores (white patches), a bad taste in your mouth, or bad breath

 - Nausea or vomiting